Entropy of logarithmic modes: Entropy, Pressure, and Quasiprojectors

 \section{Entropy, Pressure, and Quasiprojectors}

 The material in this appendix is a summary of \cite[Section 3]{Non12}.
 For more information on entropy for dynamical systems, see the classical texts of \cite{HK} and \cite[Chapter 9]{BS}.
-Throughout, $g^t: \mathcal{E} \rightarrow \mathcal{E}$ is the geodesic flow on the energy shell $\mathcal{E}$.
+Throughout this section, $g^t: \mathcal{E} \rightarrow \mathcal{E}$ denotes the geodesic flow on the energy shell $\mathcal{E}$.